 The NWMO has continued to develop its internal governance.
-In April 2010, the NWMO achieved certification to the ISO 9001:2008 management system.
-Work on the integrated internal governance will continue with the development and implementation of additional policies and procedures, or enhancements to existing governance, to ensure compliance with ISO 14001 environmental management system and the portions of CSA N286-05 that apply to nuclear waste repositories.
-Simultaneously, internal governance will also be augmented or enhanced to enable compliance with CSA 1000 Occupational Health and Safety Management System.
-The target is to be compliant with the ISO 14001 and CSA 1000 standards in the first quarter of 2011, prior to the start of geotechnical field investigations, which will be carried out in support of the Ontario Power Generation Low and Intermediate Level Waste Deep Geologic Repository detailed design engineering.
+In April 2010, the NWMO achieved certification to the ISO 9001:2008 Management System.
+Work on the integrated internal governance will continue with the development and implementation of additional policies and procedures, or enhancements to existing governance, to ensure compliance with the ISO 14001 Environmental Management System and the portions of CSA N286-05, and ultimately N208-11 once issued, that apply to nuclear waste repositories.
+Simultaneously, internal governance will also be augmented or enhanced to enable compliance with the CSA 1000 Occupational Health and Safety Management System.
+The target is to be compliant with the ISO 14001 and CSA 1000 standards in the first quarter of 2011, prior to the start of geotechnical field investigations, which will be carried out in support of the Ontario Power Generation Deep Geologic Repository Project for Low and Intermediate Level Waste detailed design engineering.